Financial-Times/origami-build-tools/README.md

 Build service demos consist of only HTML, with build service URLs for static resources, and are created in `demos/`

 Local demos consist of HTML, CSS and JS (if SASS & JS exists), and are created in `demos/local/`.
-A CSS sourcemap is also generated.
 These files should not be committed.
 It is recommended to add demos/local/ to your `.gitignore`.

+_(Sourcemaps aren't generated as this feature is incompatible with csso.
+We will revisit this when [gulp-ruby-sass](https://github.com/sindresorhus/gulp-ruby-sass) 1.0 is released)_

 ## gulpfile usage